BartekPrz/SK2---Projekt/README.md

 # IRC Communication system project for Computer Networks2 subject

+This application allows to communicate between users connected to the same network using the TCP protocol.
+Users join to selected room and send messages between each other.

-All information about project were written in Sprawozdanie.pdf file.
+More information about project were written in Sprawozdanie.pdf file.
 Apologise for inconvenience solution.

 <a href="https://github.com/BartekPrz/SK2-Projekt/blob/master/Sprawozdanie.pdf">Sprawozdanie.pdf</a>